andreaswolf/typo3-ext-migrations/README.md

 # Migrate with doctrine migrations

+This extension uses `doctrine/migrations` to migrate the database tables.

 __It's strongly recommend to use the "typo3" CLI binary!__

 To get the status of your migrations you can run:

     <path-to-bin>/typo3 migrations:status

+To execute one pending migrations you can run:

+    <path-to-bin>/typo3 migrations:migrate <pending-version-id>

+(Hint: To roll back a migration pick the version before the one you wanna rollback!)

 To execute all pending migrations you can run: